fssa-batch3/sesslyn.johnson__web_project/README.md

     * Expected result:
         * The product will be removed from the cart.

+ADD PRODUCT/ITEM TO THE WISHLIST : ( COMPLETED )

+* Scenario 1: Successfully add product/item to the wishlist
+  * Steps :
+     1. Navigate to the Shop page.
+     2. Hover the product.
+     3. Click the heart icon.
+     4. You will receive an alert message.
+* Expected result :
+     1. You will be redirected to the wishlist page and the product will be added.

+* Scenario 2: Successfully add product/item to the wishlist
+  * Steps :
+     1. Navigate to the Shop page.
+     2. Hover the product.
+     3. Click the view more
+     4. You will be redirect to the product details page.
+     5. Click the heart icon which is on the image.
+     4. You will receive an alert message.
+* Expected result :
+     1. You will be redirected to the wishlist page and the product will be added.

  SELLER:
  CREATE AN ACCOUNT :  ( COMPLETED )